 Dr. Irwin Stover was born in Raleigh Twp (Chatham-Kent), Ontario on the 8th of August, 1894.
 Dr. Stover was the eldest of 2 children born to Frederick Stover and the former Bessie Irwin.
 His younger sister, Jane Evelyn Stover was born on the 25th of November, 1896.
 At the time of Dr. Stover’s birth his parents were farmers.
 By 1911, his family had moved to a home at 298 Queen Street in Chatham and his father worked as a “baggage man” at the C.N. railroad station.
 His father was tragically killed on the 17th of October, 1934 when he was crushed by a train.

 Dr. Stover graduated M.B. from The University of Toronto Faculty of Medicine in 1921.
 During the summer of 1921, Dr. Stover was practicing medicine in Merlin and the surrounding townships.
-In 1922 Dr. Stover was at Toronto General Hospital completing his internship.
+Dr. Stover completed his internship at Toronto General Hospital in 1924.

 By 1925, Dr. Stover was practicing medicine in Toledo, Ohio.
 His office was located at 324 Logan Street and his residence was located at 1706 Madison Avenue.